 AUSPELD is a national body comprised of representatives from various state SPELD associations and a recognised Global Partner of the International Dyslexia Association.
 Each SPELD organisation is extremely busy catering for large numbers of students and families.
 While the SPELD’s deliver assessments and diagnose dyslexia, they also advocate best practice.
 The SPELD’s act to encourage evidence-based processes and programs in schools to prevent students from acquiring the diagnosis of dyslexia.

 PLD has a positive working relationship with SPELD’s in various states.
-Many of the SPELD’s have been supplied with a full collection of the PLD programs for their libraries and PLD also collaborates annually with workshop presentations throughout Australia.
+Many of the SPELD’s have been supplied with a full collection of the PLD programs for their libraries.
+PLD also collaborates annually with various SPELD’s to deliver workshop presentations throughout Australia.

-AUSPELD provides recommendations on evidence-based programs that are backed by current research, linked to improved academic results and supported by independent reviews of the effectiveness of the program.
-This allows schools to make informed choices on the programs they implement and thereby preventing the number of students with a dyslexia diagnosis.
+AUSPELD provides recommendations on evidence-based programs that are backed by current research, linked to improved academic results, and supported by independent reviews of the effectiveness of the program.
+This allows schools to make informed choices on the programs they implement, thereby preventing the number of students with a learning difficulty diagnosis.

 AUSPELD applies the three-tier approach to implementing Structured Synthetic Phonics (SSP) in schools.
 This is explained in the graphic below: